 Gastrointestinal: Nausea (10%), vomiting (10%), anorexia (3% to 9%), dyspepsia (3% to 9%), flatulence (3% to 9%), constipation (1% to 3%), dysgeusia (1% to 3%), glossitis (1% to 3%)

-<1% (Limited to important or life-threatening): Agranulocytosis, aplastic anemia, angioedema, corneal deposits, dysphagia, enterocolitis (ulcerative), fever, GI hemorrhage, gingivitis, gold bronchitis, hepatotoxicity, interstitial pneumonitis, jaundice, metallic taste, melena, neutropenia, pancytopenia, peripheral neuropathy, pure red cell aplasia.
-Note: Exfoliative dermatitis has been reported with other gold compounds.
+<1% (Limited to important or life-threatening): Agranulocytosis, aplastic anemia, angioedema, bronchitis (gold), corneal deposits, dysphagia, exfoliative dermatitis (other gold compounds), fever, gastrointestinal hemorrhage, gingivitis, hepatotoxicity, interstitial pneumonitis, jaundice, metallic taste, melena, neutropenia, pancytopenia, peripheral neuropathy, pure red cell aplasia, ulcerative enterocolitis

 Concerns related to adverse effects:

 • Dermatologic reactions: [US Boxed Warning]: Signs of gold toxicity include pruritus, rash, and stomatitis.
 Dermatitis and lesions of the mucous membranes are common and may be serious; pruritus may precede the early development of a skin reaction and a metallic taste may precede oral mucous membrane reactions.
 Dermatitis may be aggravated by sun exposure.
 Use with caution in patients with skin rash; may increase risk and/or symptoms of gold toxicity and toxicity may be more difficult to detect.